Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Application : Cavity QED with NVs

-If effective pairwise coupling is uniform i.e. $\xi_{i,j} = \xi\text{ }\forall\text{ }i,j$ then Hamiltonain for the group of two level systems can be rewritten in terms of collective angular momentum operators ($J_x,J_y,J_z$) as
+If effective pairwise coupling is uniform i.e. $\xi_{i,j} = \xi\text{ }\forall\text{ }i,j$ then Hamiltonian for the group of two level systems can be written in terms of collective angular momentum operators ($J_x,J_y,J_z$) as

 where N is the number of NVs in the cavity.
-We simulate the density matrix evolution given in Eqn. \ref{eqn:final}.
-The decoherence process for the Lindblad master equation are the standard cavity decay and spontaneous emission, given by
+The Hamiltonian derived is a type of non-linear rotator of spins and is called a one-axis twisting Hamiltonian.
+We simulate the density matrix evolution given in Eqn. \ref{eqn:lindblad} where $\hat{H}$ is given by Eqn. \ref{eqn:final}.